 The survivorship framework

 - Love yourself totally.
-Practice it by imagining that someone who loves you dearly is sitting next to you, holding your hand as you learn to hold yourself with that much love.
+Imagine someone you love dearly sitting beside you, holding your hand.
+Learn to hold yourself with that much love.

-- Spend time in nature whenever you can, even if it’s only looking out your kitchen or office window.
+- Spend time in nature.
+Even if it’s simply looking out of your kitchen window.